ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Experiments

 \subsubsection{Comparison with State-of-the-Arts}

-In our experiments, we applie CBGS to various 3D object detection methods and evaluate their performance on a standard benchmark, which is presented in the TABLE \ref{table: val}.
+In our experiments, we apply CBGS \cite{cbgs} to various 3D object detection methods and evaluate their performance on a standard benchmark, which is presented in the Table \ref{table: val}.
 Our method achieves the highest mAP and NDS scores among all the compared methods, indicating its effectiveness in improving the overall detection performance.
-Specifically, our method outperforms BEVDepth, which previously have the highest scores, by 0.010 in both mAP and NDS.